 Primary consideration will be given to acquiring materials that support the instructional programs of Pellissippi State Community College.
 Materials are also selected to contribute to the general enrichment of students.

-Primary responsibility for the development and maintenance of the libraries’ collection rests with the Library Dean, who in turn has assigned this responsibility to the Acquisition Librarian.
+Primary responsibility for the development and maintenance of the libraries’ collection rests with the Library Dean, who in turn has assigned this responsibility to the Collections Librarian.
 All requests for materials are reviewed for adherence to the selection guidelines.
-The Library Dean and Acquisition Librarian assign collection development responsibilities to the librarians.
+The Library Dean and Collections Librarian assign collection development responsibilities to the librarians.
 Working in consultation with the faculty within their assigned programs, the librarians have overall responsibility for the development, maintenance, and weeding of the collection.
 The collection includes books, periodicals, films, and electronic materials for all campus locations and online programs.
 Recommendations of the faculty will be given primary consideration in the collection development decision-making process.
 Student and staff recommendations for acquisition of materials are also encouraged and are reviewed by the same standards as requests from other sources.
-The Acquisition Librarian and Library Dean will make the final decision for the ordering and cancellation of resources.
+The Collections Librarian and Library Dean will make the final decision for the ordering and cancellation of resources.